210119-java-enterprise/javelin_p1/README.md

 javelin_p1
 ===
-This ORM is to be used with PostgreSQL.
-It provides an abstraction for JDBC using class extension, similar to ActiveJDBC, jOOQ, and JavaLite.
+Javelin is a basic ORM framework that provides an abstraction for JDBC using class extension, similar to ActiveJDBC, jOOQ, and JavaLite.
+This ORM provides functionality for CRUD methods (CREATE, SELECT, UPDATE, DELETE) and has basic implementations of join and where clauses.
+Javelin currently only works with PostgreSQL databases.

+This project should not be considered a substitute for an enterprise-level ORM, as this ORM does not provide full protection from SQL injection and other methods of attack on a database.

 This project was created as a part of training with Revature.

 Created by Nate Gamble